SYNC-Network/collection-lists/README.md

 Anyone can create and maintain a Collection list, as long as they follow the specification.

-Specifically, an instance of a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC20](https://github.com/ethereum/eips/issues/20) token metadata for use in dApp user interfaces.
+Specifically, an instance of a collection list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC721](https://github.com/ethereum/eips/issues/721) and [ERC1155](https://github.com/ethereum/eips/issues/1155) token metadata for use in dApp user interfaces.
-Token list JSON must validate against the [JSON schema](https://json-schema.org/) in order to be used in the Uniswap Interface.
+Token list JSON must validate against the [JSON schema](https://json-schema.org/) in order to be used in the Neon Rain Interface.
-Tokens on token lists, and token lists themselves, are tagged so that users can easily find tokens.
+Collections on collection lists, and collection lists themselves, are tagged so that users can easily find NFT collections.

 ## JSON Schema $id

 The JSON schema ID is [https://uniswap.org/tokenlist.schema.json](https://uniswap.org/tokenlist.schema.json)

-## Validating token lists
+## Validating collection lists

 This package does not include code for collection list validation.
 You can easily do this by including a library such as [ajv](https://ajv.js.org/) to perform the validation against the JSON schema.
 The schema is exported from the package